Skip to main content

 This dataset contains data on agricultural crop and residue production by county from 2022 to 2041.
 The agricultural crop in this dataset includes barley, biomass sorghum, corn, cotton, energy cane, eucalyptus, grain sorghum, hay, miscanthus, oats, pine, poplar, rice, soybean, switchgrass, wheat, and willow, and the agricultural residue includes barley straw, corn stover, oats straw, sorghum stubble, and wheat straw.
 The dataset was obtained from the database of the BT23 (Davis et al., 2024) for the mature-market medium scenario with biomass market prices of up to $70 per dry ton.

-For access to this dataset, please use teh contact form and indicate the dataset by name.
+For access to this dataset, please use the contact form and indicate the dataset by name.

 Publication Date